aryanchandrakar/Step-ca/README.md

 ![client sys validiating user certificate](https://user-images.githubusercontent.com/49098125/202934441-adfd4e84-c039-4fb1-af9e-0c8010cdb4e8.png)

-Now using the created host lets login into the server system using secure ssh, and to do so first move to the /.step/certs directory using `cd ~/.step/certs/`.
+Now using the created host lets login into the resource server system using secure ssh, and to do so first move to the /.step/certs directory using `cd ~/.step/certs/`.
 We'll first list all the hostnames on the server by doing `step ssh hosts`.
 Now ssh into the server using the hostname found in the previous command (that we created earlier) by running `ssh [hostname]`.
 Upon successful execution of the command, we can now get a ssh connection into the server securely without enterying any password because we already have the certificate for the same authenticating us as valid user.

 ![client ssh into host wihtout password, we have certificate no key needed](https://user-images.githubusercontent.com/49098125/202934661-b01b05b4-ac30-47f3-b39e-1296ec6ae2c0.png)